jkalelisolutions/jkalelisolutions/README.md

 **SERVICE 3: AI WRITING AUTOMATION**

-  Who I help:    business owners who write the same types of responses repeatedly
+  Target market:    business owners who write the same types of responses repeatedly

   Their problem: spending hours writing first drafts of emails, summaries, or customer responses

-  What I deliver: a Python tool that generates structured drafts using the OpenAI API in the required voice and format
+  Service delivered: a Python tool that generates structured drafts using the OpenAI API in the required voice and format

   Tools used:    Python, OpenAI API, python-dotenv